melihmutlu/us-visa-date-checker/README.md

   ``node ./index.js true``
 - Create *.env* file under the root directory to configure the bot:

-  An example *.env* would look like:
+  An example *.env* would look like:˜
   ```
   USERNAME = <EMAIL ADDRESS USED IN VISA APPOINTMENT SERVICE>
   PASSWORD = <PASSWORD VISA APPOINTMENT SERVICE>